Ethiopia accuses Trump of ‘incitement of war’ over remarks that Egypt will ‘blow up’ disputed dam

 The United States tried to broker a deal between Egypt, Ethiopia and Sudan over the Nile River impasse.
 But Addis Ababa accused Washington of being biased in its efforts and ultimately walked away from negotiations.

-Then in September, under Trump’s directives, the State Department suspended millions of dollars of foreign aid to Ethiopia after it began filling up a reservoir located behind the dam.
+Then, in September, under Trump’s directives, the State Department suspended millions of dollars of foreign aid to Ethiopia after it began filling up a reservoir located behind the dam.

 “They will never see that money unless they adhere to that agreement,” Trump said Friday.